aumofatush/Application-of-Machine-Learning-in-Genomics/Machine_Learning_Genomics.md

 One approach to choosing a statistical model is to choose the simplest model that has the right parameters and right assumptions based on our biological data, and work toward building rigor and complexity.
 Thus, it is important to understand what the assumptions of each model are, and how it relates to the problem we are trying to solve.
 In the additive model, for example, by putting a line to the dataset, we are exploring the phenomenon that the number of minor alleles, or major alleles, is correlated with phenotypic variation, and as such the two homozogytes are equally different to the heterozygote.
 Such distinctions are important when performing association studies, e.g. for purposes related to drug target discovery.

 ## V. Unsupervised Learning Applications<a name="5"></a>
-Finally, bioinformaticians often work with unlabelled data and use various clustering and dimensionality reduction algorithms to make sense of it.
+Finally, bioinformaticians also often work with unlabelled data and use various clustering and dimensionality reduction algorithms to make sense of it.
 Here, we will discuss two such algorithms and their uses in the field.

 #### a.
 Hierarchical Clustering
 ![](/BENG_183_Figures/Dendrogram_UL.JPG)